-The existing infrastructure serving the West Parish School is problematic having either exceeded its useful life or inadequate in serving a twenty-first century school.
-Most of the instructional spaces are either undersized or non-existent.
-Challenging site conditions exist with wetlands, a perennial stream, steep slopes, limited buildable area, and a single site access point.
+The existing infrastructure serving the West Parish School was problematic having either exceeded its useful life or inadequate in serving a twenty-first century school.
+Most of the instructional spaces were either undersized or non-existent.
+Challenging site conditions existed with wetlands, a perennial stream, steep slopes, limited buildable area, and a single site access point.
 With all of the relevant data collected and analyzed, the best solution was to construct an all new, three-story facility in approximately the same location as the existing building.
-With Town and MSBA approvals, construction began earlier this year.

 Owner Gloucester Public Schools